Core Concepts

 Universal, from the start

-It's a lot harder to add a mobile app later, than it is to build for both web and the app stores from the start.
+It’s a lot harder to add a mobile app later, than to build for web and app stores from the start.

-There used to be good reasons not to do this, e.g. build a quick web MVP to validate with first.
-Luckily, in Next.js web-apps, as well as your Expo iOS and Android apps, using react-native for the UI layer will keep your code write-once for the most part.
+Luckily, in Next.js web-apps, as well as iOS and Android apps with Expo, using react-native for the UI layer will keep your code mostly write-once.

-There's no extra time wasted writing your features twice or more, as about 90% of react-native styles translates well into web.
-All it takes is to start with react-native's View / Text / Image primitives which will get transformed to HTML dom nodes on web.
+No extra time wasted writing features twice or more, as 90% of react-native styles translate well to web.
+All it takes is to start with react-native’s View / Text / Image primitives.
+They’ll get transformed to HTML dom nodes on web.

-Aside from the technical aspect, let's think about our users for a second.
-Think about your own behaviour when interacting with software.
+Think about your users for a second.
+Now think about your own behaviour when interacting with software.

-You likely prefer using your smartphone for some apps over the desktop or web version.
-Then again, when you're at your desk in an office with your laptop already open, it's comes in handy to just type in a url and continue from there.
+You likely prefer your phone for some apps.
+But when you’re at your desk in an office, it comes in handy to just type a url and continue from there.

-Depending on the context, all potential users will have this preference for either web or mobile.
-But that no longer matters, because when building for all of those preferences at no extra cost, everyone is supported.
+Depending on the context, your potential users will also have a preference for web or mobile.
+That no longer matters when you build for all devices and platforms at no extra cost.
+Everyone is supported.

 Capture on web, convert on mobile

-With this in mind, why not show a quick interactive demo of the app right on your landingpage to tease them.
-Hopefully the urge to finish what's been started kicks in and they'll sign up for web first.
-Those who prefer mobile can install the app there.
-Meaning your app icon is now listed on your customers phone, taking up valuable screen real estate.
-On top, you'll have a stronger notification system available to retarget them and keep them engaged.
-This is why, in the e-commerce space, mobile often drives more sales than web does.
+On mobile, your app icon is now listed on their phone, taking up valuable screen real estate.
+A daily reminder your brand exists.
+Mobile also provides stronger notification systems to retarget users and keep them engaged.
+This is why, in the e-commerce space, mobile often drives more sales and conversions than web does.

-Lastly, think about linkability.
+Our shared digital experience thrives on links.
 Expo-router is the first ever url based routing system for mobile.
-Deeplinking happens automatically.
-When people want to share anything from the app or the web version, the links will just work.
-They'll open the correct page or app screen.
-This will happen whether they've installed the app or not.
-This might allow hardcore users to become ambassadors of your project simply by them sharing your links.
+Deeplinking, where you set up your mobile app to open the right screen for specific URLs, happens automatically in Expo-router.
+When people share anything from the app or the web version, the links will just work.
+Whether they’ve installed the app or not.

 More with less

-Even if you're just freelancing or working as a digital product studio, being able to deliver the same app on multiple platforms can just give you the advantage you need over your competitors.
-Either that, or you could charge a premium for the same amount of work.
-Your choice.
+Even if you’re just freelancing or working as a digital product studio, you’ll be able to deliver the same app on multiple platforms.
+This can give you the advantage you need to win more clients.
+Or you could charge a premium for the same amount of work.

 “Web vs. Native is dead.
 Web and Native is the future.”